nxskok/pasias/docs/22-thingy.md

 ## LBM     -0.603622986 -0.884218147 -0.69461824
 ## Ht       0.039454667 -0.059206652  0.01561849
 ## Wt       0.486302236  0.926849133  0.66518616
+##
+## Proportion of trace:
+##    LD1    LD2    LD3    LD4    LD5    LD6    LD7    LD8    LD9   LD10
+## 0.5386 0.2062 0.0805 0.0684 0.0435 0.0246 0.0216 0.0114 0.0044 0.0008
+##   LD11
+## 0.0000
 ```

+(i) How many linear discriminants do you have?
+How many do you
+think are important?

+Solution

+Proportion of trace, at the bottom of the output.

+It's hard to draw the line here.
+The first two, or maybe the first
+seven, or something like that.
+Your call.

+(j) Which variables seem to be important in distinguishing the
+clusters?
+Look only at the linear discriminants that you judged to
+be important.

+Solution

+Look at the coefficients of linear discriminants.
+This is rather large, since I had 12 clusters, and thus there are
+11 `LD`s.

 If we go back to my thought of only using two linear discriminants:
 LD1 is mostly `RCC` positively and `BMI` negatively, in
 that an athlete with large `RCC` and small `BMI` will